Despicable Me (film): Plot

-Longtime supervillain Felonious Gru has his pride hurt when an unknown rival steals the Great Pyramid of Giza.
-Gru, his elderly assistant Dr. Nefario, and his army of Minions devise a plan to steal the Moon.
-Seeking financial assistance, Gru approaches Mr. Perkins, the president of the Bank of Evil, who orders Gru to procure a shrink ray.
-Gru and two of his Minions obtain the shrink ray from a research base in Southeast Asia, only for Perkins' son, Vector, who was responsible for the Pyramid heist, to ambush them and steal it for himself.
+Longtime villain Felonious Gru has his pride hurt when an unknown rival steals the Great Pyramid of Giza.
+Gru, his elderly assistant Dr. Nefario, and his army of Minions devise a plan to steal the Moon, which would make Gru the best criminal of the century.
+Seeking financial assistance, Gru visits Mr. Perkins, the president of the Bank of Evil, who orders Gru to first procure a shrink ray that he would use to shrink the moon.
+Gru and two Minions obtain the shrink ray from a research base in East Asia, only for Vector, the budding villain who was responsible for the Egyptian Pyramid heist, to ambush them and steal it for himself.

-After numerous failed attempts to infiltrate Vector's fortress, Gru notices three orphaned girls, Margo, Edith, and Agnes, being allowed in to sell cookies to Vector.
-Gru adopts the girls under the guise of a dentist, using them to distract Vector while he reclaims the shrink ray.
+After numerous failed attempts to infiltrate Vector's fortress, Gru notices three orphaned girls, Margo, Edith, and Agnes, being allowed in to sell cookies to Vector, giving him an idea to get some help with stealing the Shrink Ray.
+Gru adopts the girls using a dentist persona and has them distract Vector while he reclaims the shrink ray.
 Afterwards, he tries to abandon the girls at an amusement park but ends up bonding with them.
-Gru later shows Perkins the shrink ray through a video call, only to be rejected.
+Back at home, Gru shows Perkins the shrink ray through a video call, only to be rejected for the loan on the grounds he is no longer considered a prime villain.
 Observing Gru's despair, the girls offer him their piggy bank, and the Minions pool their resources to fund the moon heist.

 Nefario calculates the day when the Moon is closest to Earth, which unfortunately coincides with the girls' upcoming ballet recital.
 Believing the girls are too much of a distraction to Gru, Nefario calls the orphanage's owner, Miss Hattie, to take the girls back.
-Meanwhile, Vector is informed by Perkins of Gru's current possession of the shrink ray and decides to try to steal the moon himself as a ransom for the girls.
-Gru successfully shrinks and steals the Moon.
-Hoping to make it to the recital on time, he rushes back to Earth, but finds that Vector has kidnapped the girls.
+Meanwhile, Perkins informs Vector, who is revealed to be Perkins' son, of Gru's current possession of the shrink ray and the latter decides to try to steal the moon himself as a ransom for the girls.
+The next day, after successfully shrinking and stealing the Moon, Gru rushes back to Earth in hopes of making it to the recital on time, only to find that he had missed it and that Vector has kidnapped the girls.

 Gru confronts Vector at his fortress, surrendering the Moon in exchange for the girls, but Vector refuses to release them.
 Enraged, Gru storms the fortress, and Vector activates his escape aircraft.
 Meanwhile, Nefario and the Minions discover that the shrink ray's effects are temporary; the bigger an object, the faster it reverts to its original size.
-Gru, Nefario, and the Minions rescue the girls before the Moon returns to its normal size and launches itself into orbit, destroying Vector's aircraft and leaving him stranded.
-Gru regains custody of the girls, and they celebrate with a special ballet recital that turns into a dance party.
+Gru, Nefario, and the Minions rescue the girls.
+While Gru regains custody of the girls, the Moon returns to its normal size and launches itself back into orbit, destroying Vector's aircraft and leaving him stranded.